rackerlabs/rackspace-how-to/content/cloud-databases/monitoring-cloud-databases-in-the-cloud-control-panel.md

 *Monitoring checks* describe the metrics being monitored, and monitoring alarms are actions that can be triggered when a check meets specified criteria.
 For example, a check for memory utilization records memory use on an instance.
-An alarm could be configured to trigger and send an email when the memory check shows free memory has dropped below a specified level.
+An alarm can also be configured to trigger and send an email when the memory check shows that free memory has dropped below a specified level.

 The checks and alarms that are set up by default on a Cloud Databases instance are described in the following sections.

 ### Checks

-Monitoring checks are listed on the details page of a Cloud Databases instance in the Cloud Control Panel.
+The monitoring checks for a Cloud Databases instance appear on the details page for that instance in the Cloud Control Panel.

 <img src="{% asset_path cloud-databases/monitoring-cloud-databases-in-the-cloud-control-panel/dbmonitoringchecks.png %}" width="370" height="274" />

-Click the name of a check to view a graph of the check's results over time and any alarms configured for that check.
+Click the name of a check to view a graph of the check's results over time and any alarms that are configured for that check.

 The following monitoring checks are preconfigured for Cloud Databases instances.